CocoLB/07-Pewlett-Hackard-Analysis/README.md

           EXCEPT
           SELECT ml.emp_no FROM mentorship_el_2 ml;

+The info is in the file mentorshipo.csv

 There are 1,549 employees who could be eligible to enter the mentorship program.

-**Doing a similar query group by title as for Table 1, we see that there are 29 Assistant Engineers, 569 Senior Staff, 77 Technique Leaders, 190 Engineers, and 529 Senior Engineers.**
+Doing a similar query group by title as we did for Table 1, **we see that there are 29 Assistant Engineers, 569 Senior Staff, 77 Technique Leaders, 190 Engineers, and 529 Senior Engineers.**

 To differentiate them and see who would have most experience, we can have 3 from_date dates in this table, the date when they were hired (in the table Employees), and the date when they entered their current Department (in the table Dept_emp), and the date when they started their current title.